 The aftermath is a split-self child who has inside a sub-personality that is a weak traumatised and shamed child, but also an angry violent strong perpetrator adult.
 The trauma embodied in the person and their nervous system will trigger and fuel the shame and then the acting out as the victim or the perpetrator.
-The re-enactment violence and abuse may be directed toward oneself or another person.
+The re-enactment of violence and abuse may be directed toward oneself or another person.

-Extreme violence that overwhelmed the child or where there was a learnt response to submit, comply, give up, or go into a hypo-aroused shutting down state, may result in the development of a “learned helplessness” or a victim personality.
+Extreme violence that overwhelmed the child or where there was a learnt response to submit, comply, give up, or go into a hypo-aroused shutting downstate, may result in the development of a “learned helplessness” or a victim personality.

-A hypo-aroused shutting down state and energy system in the body will create a numbing out to feelings and pain which protects the person somewhat.
-The thinking that I have no choice is the old belief system that was probably true in childhood in the face of siblings or adults abusing me, but is not true as an adult.
+A hypo-aroused shutting downstate and energy system in the body will create a numbing out to feelings and pain which protects the person somewhat.
+The thinking that I have no choice is the old belief system that was probably true in childhood in the face of siblings or adults abusing me but is not true as an adult.

-However the adult will shutdown, give up free will choice and submit as a victim to whatever is going on.
+However, the adult will shut down, give up free will choice and submit as a victim to whatever is going on.
 There may also be a childhood voice going on in the head that tells oneself that I deserve this, I am bad or defective or flawed and that is why this keeps happening to me and so I feel more shame yet again.

-Self mutilation is one common form of acting out against oneself and also others.
-Rage against the self will tend to invoke in us self mutilation but that be seen in risk taking behaviours, self sabotage in business or relationships, suicide, or accidents and illness.
+Self-mutilation is one common form of acting out against oneself and also others.
+Rage against the self will tend to invoke in us self mutilation but that be seen in risk-taking behaviours, self-sabotage in business or relationships, suicide, or accidents and illness.

-Some eating disorders are considered to have one of several causes as being from self hatred and the wasting away (anorexia) or the binge eater (bulimic) may be in some cases acting out their rage via self mutilation versus just simply exerting control over the one thing they feel left in control of (their bodies).
+Some eating disorders are considered to have one of several causes as being from self-hatred and the wasting away (anorexia) or the binge eater (bulimic) may be in some cases acting out their rage via self-mutilation versus just simply exerting control over the one thing they feel left in control of (their bodies).

 We are seeing this more and more in recent times in two polarities.
-On the one hand we have had a major ongoing Royal Commission into child abuse by the predominately Judeo-Christian religious orders and their affiliated schools, convents, orphanages, institutions and charities.
+On the one hand, we have had a major ongoing Royal Commission into child abuse by the predominately Judeo-Christian religious orders and their affiliated schools, convents, orphanages, institutions and charities.

 Here the powerless children were denied any rights as humans and became slaves, playthings, sexual objects and condemned sinners of shaming and violent priests, nuns, governors, teachers and other authority position adults.
 Many have sought expensive legal teams to fight claims tooth and nail being made accountable to the law, to victims, to their parishioners and society at large.

-The churches and its ministers have been judged and found guilty by the public at large.
+The churches and their ministers have been judged and found guilty by the public at large.
 Most disconcerting has been the continued denials, minimisation and coverups that have continued to this day as the perpetrators and the churches as institutional abusers still try to dodge accountability and responsibility via adequate change, redress and honest disclosure about this inter-generational abuse at a vast systemic scale on a global scale.